even311379/TiledLevel/GameTime/QuickStart.md

 ![image](../_media/GametimeQuickStart/CreateDatatable.png)
  Under **TS_House** set the *custom data table* to **DT_HouseItemInfo** and click *Initialize Data*.
 ![image](../_media/GametimeQuickStart/BindCustomData.png)
-Now, the linkage between the **TS_House** and **DT_HouseItemInfo** is established with *ItemID* as row name.
-You can just fill the custom info inside item set and the data will be stored in the data table.
+Now, the linkage between the **TS_House** and **DT_HouseItemInfo** is established with *ItemID* as the row name.
+You can just fill the custom info inside the item set and the data will be stored in the data table.
 ![image](../_media/GametimeQuickStart/FillCustomData.png)
 ![image](../_media/GametimeQuickStart/DataInDT.png)
 With these setup, you can just query the row data by the *ItemID* everywhere you want.
 After filling the custom info for each item, the setup at this stage is completed.